ember-learn/ember-blog/source/2020-07-17-the-ember-times-issue-156.md

 Be kind,

-Chris Ng, Jared Galanis the crowd and the Learning Team
+Chris Ng, Abhilash LR, Jared Galanis, the crowd and the Learning Team